Best Side Hustles for 2023

 YouTube

 It takes a while to grow a YouTube channel to the point of monetization, but if you go all in – and deliver value – you can be monetized within a few months.
-I've seen some channels make money within the first 3-4 months, but average is more like a year.
+I've seen some channels make money within the first 3-4 months, but average is more like a year – much like blogging.

-YouTube is similar to blogging where you deliver a LOT of value and a LOT of content for the first year, and that is what pays your bills for years to come.
+YouTube is also similar to blogging in which you deliver a LOT of value and a LOT of content for the first year, and that is what pays your bills for years to come.
 Building up that solid foundation we talked about earlier. 🙂

 Amazon KDP